partnerhero/Programming-101/Module_9/verbs.md

 In this workshop, we'll look at the three primary verbs:

-    1. GET - used for retrieving data
+    1. GET - used for retrieving data (fetch data for a user)
-    2. POST - used for creating new data
+    2. POST - used for creating new data (create a new user)
-    3. PUT - used for replacing data
+    3. PUT - used for replacing data (update a user)

-TODO - Add examples here

 ###### Each of these verbs expects some sort of response.
 A GET verb would expect the data being requested, while a POST or PUT verb just expects an indication that the request was successful.